-In a partial victory for India, a Canadian court ruled that Devas Multimedia’s investors could seize half of Air India’s assets held by the International Air Transport Association (IATA).
+A Canadian court ruled that Devas Multimedia’s investors can seize half of Air India’s assets held by the International Air Transport Association (IATA).

 - There will be no seizure of funds belonging to the Airports Authority of India.

 - Court observes that Air India enjoys state immunity as a national carrier.

 - The order comes weeks before the Air India takeover by Tata Sons.